 During the second quarter 2003, the Company issued 307,000 options, 285,000 of which to certain officers of the Company.
 The 285,000 options were to vest upon the achievement of certain milestones in connection with the Company's evaluation of strategic alternatives.
 In March 2004, the vesting periods related to these options were amended whereby the options now vest over a three year period from the date of grant.
-As a result of the amended option terms, \$1,054,500 will be recognized over the remaining vesting period.
-For the three and six months ended June 30, 2004, the Company recorded approximately \$88,000 and \$381,000 of compensation expense related to these options, respectively.
+As a result of the amended option terms, \$1,054,500 of compensation expense will be recognized over the remaining vesting period.
+For the three and nine months ended September 30, 2004, the Company recorded approximately \$88,000 of compensation expense related to these options, respectively.
+For the nine month period ended September 30, 2003, the Company recorded approximately \$16,000 of comp ensation expense for shares issued to the Board of Directors in exchange for services rendered.